Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Moments later, her telemetry came through, and Hiyal growled.

-The Hunter facility was basically just a bunker, stuffed full of cooling equipment… and forcefield emitters.
+The Hunter facility was basically just a bunker, stuffed full of cooling equipment... and forcefield emitters.
 Titanic ones.

 "...Am I lookin’ at what I think I’m lookin’ at?" the Great Father growled. "‘Cuz that looks like one giant-ass forcefield array."

 "Yes," Hiyal agreed.
-"Fyu’s sword, if they get that thing operational, they could focus stellar output like a giant lens…!"
+"Fyu’s sword, if they get that thing operational, they could focus stellar output like a giant lens...!"

 "...Would system shields protect against that?"
 Daar asked.

 Hiyal had no idea.
 Fortunately, knowing such things wasn’t his job.
 That role fell to one of his technical analysts, who considered the question solemnly for a few moments, commendably calm for a young male with the Great Father himself looming over him.

 "...System defence shields are superluminal, they have to be in order to do what they do.
 But there is a *little* latency internal to the device’s own electronics, even with the internal time dilation.
 So when the shield opaques to prevent an energy burst from penetrating, there are always a few nanoseconds of leakage.
-Normally, the amount of energy that can leak through in that window would be insignificant, even for quite large events…"
+Normally, the amount of energy that can leak through in that window would be insignificant, even for quite large events..."

 "But a nanosecond burst of the focused energy of an entire stellar hemisphere is still a fuckova lot," the Great Father finished.